 Because you don’t have any.
 The answers are out there, waiting for you.
 You just have to be willing to look.

-(Btw, Below is an eight-minute walk-through to get you set up with your very own self-hosted blog.)
+By the way, below is an eight-minute walk-through to get you set up with your very own self-hosted blog:

 Free resource: If you’re still feeling held back, I’ve got something for you.
-Here’s A Step-by-Step Guide to Launching Your Own Blog.
-You’re welcome.
+Here’s a Step-by-Step Guide to Launching Your Own Blog.